Written By: DiveThru Team

 And remember, there is no shame in needing to take medication for your mental health.
 If that’s a tool in your toolbox, use it!

-We all want to stay informed at the moment so we know the latest about covid-19.
+We all want to stay informed at the moment so we know the latest about COVID-19.
 However, it’s easy to get sucked in, overwhelmed and feel more anxious when you’re being inundated with news, social media, and other digital noise.
 Make sure you put your phone down, at least for a while.
 Your brain will thank you.

 Read a book, go for a walk, talk to someone, journal, learn to knit, do a puzzle, play a board game – whatever it is, take a moment away from Twitter.
+The memes will still be there when you get back.

 Your breath is always there for you.
 And, it’s a great tool that can help reduce your stress levels, calm your body and ensure that you don’t feel overwhelmed.
 Best part?
 Focusing on your breath for as little as 2 minutes can help!